leportella/v4/content/en/posts/2022-01-30-step-by-step-III.md

 ## Step 6: Add it to your website

-Now we can go back to the `config.toml` file and add the following line:
+Now we can go back to the `config.toml` file and add the following line (using the unique ID you defined in step 1):

 ```bash
 disqusShortname = "my-multilanguage-blog"